reed9999/reed-setup/RUNNING-LOG.md

+## 2018 Nov 4
+Computer wiped out by warranty support; great opportunity to test and rearrange my setup here.

+First question is why on earth is this almost 200 Mb?
+See .git/object/pack.
+Pretty sure that's because I stupidly had audio files in the repo at one point.
+I thought I'd removed them.
+Call it a TODO to come back to.

+Second question is reorg.
+I like modularity and would like each item to have a "recipe."
+Standard packages where it's just a sudo apt __ have an implied recipe and need nothing other than a line in a list.

 ## 2018 Sep 1

 I want to use boto3 but I want to make a requirements file for python3.
 But pip3 was still weird.
 See topical-logs/pip